rocky-linux/documentation/docs/books/web_services/043-database-servers-replication.md

 Query OK, 0 rows affected (0.004 sec)
 ```

-On the secondary, check for creation of the database:
+On the secondary server, check for the creation of the database:

 ```bash
 MariaDB [(none)]> show databases;